 Mardi Gras brings joy - but also worry over violent crime

-NEW ORLEANS (AP) — New Orleans’ annual Carnival season entered its ebullient crescendo Tuesday with thousands of revellers gathering in the French Quarter and lining miles of parade routes in a citywide Mardi Gras celebration underpinned this year by violent crime concerns and political turmoil.
+NEW ORLEANS (AP) — Sunny skies and unusually warm weather fueled the street party fervour in New Orleans as the city celebrated Mardi Gras — Fat Tuesday — the annual, ebullient climax of Carnival season, marked by shoulder-to-shoulder crowds on raucous Bourbon Street and thousand lining St. Charles Avenue for family-friendly parades.

 Celebrations began before dawn in some parts of the city.
-TV crews captured images of The North Side Skull and Bones gang — skeleton-costumed revellers — spreading out through the Treme area to awaken people for Mardi Gras.
-As the sun rose, peaking through breaks in the cloudy sky, parade watchers were already claiming spots along the St. Charles Avenue parade route.
+TV crews captured images of The North Side Skull and Bones Gang — skeleton-costumed revellers — spreading out through the Treme area to awaken people for Mardi Gras.
+As the sun rose, parade watchers were already claiming spots along the parade route.
 Barbecue smells wafted through the Central Business District.

 Revellers were undeterred by violence that marred a glitzy weekend parade.
 The gunfire that broke out during a parade Sunday night left a teenager dead and four others injured, including a 4-year-old girl.
 Police quickly arrested Mansour Mbodj, 21, for illegally carrying a weapon, and then upgraded the charge to second-degree murder.